How to Add a Column After a Specific Column in Laravel

 Step 2: Edit the Migration File

-Locate the generated migration file in the database/migrations directory and open it.
-Inside the up method, utilize the Schema facade and Laravel’s Blueprint class to add the new column.
-To position the column after the “publish_date” column, use the after method.
-Here’s an example of the modified migration file:
+Locate and open the generated migration file in the database/migrations directory.
+Inside the up method we’ll use the Schema facade to add the new column.
+Here we’ll use the method ->after() to position the it after the publish_date column.

 use Illuminate\Support\Facades\Schema;